aarneranta/chalmers-advanced-python/labs/lab1/lab1.md

 - any other input results in the message "sorry, try again" and a new prompt
 - the prompt is `> `.

+The main challenge is to deal correctly with stop names that consist of more than one word.
+A hint for this is to locate the positions of keywords such as "and", which can appear between stop names, and consider slices starting or ending at them.
+The simplest method is the standard `index()` method of strings.
+Also the regular expression library `re` could be used, but is probably more complicated to learn unless you already know it from before.

+For the purpose of testing, and more generally to cleanly separate input and output from processing, the `dialogue()` function should be divided into two separate functions:

+- `answer_query(tramdict, query)`, which takes the query string and returns the answer as a value (list or integer or float, or `False` if the query cannot be interpreted);

+- `dialogue(jsonfile)` itself, which reads the file into a dictionary, loops by asking for input, and for each input prints the value returned by `answer_query()`, except for input `quit` (terminating the loop) and for uninterpreted input (asking the user to try again).

 ### The main function